강의

 Section 9.
 Optimization and Deployment

-5 Principles of the One Bite Series
+5 Principles of the Hanip Series

 ⚖ Principle 1.
 Intuitive and Rich Visual Materials

-Therefore, I made continuous efforts to create intuitive visual materials including animations.
+Therefore, I made continuous efforts to create intuitive visual materials, including animations.

 ⚖ Principle 2.
 Kindness